maetl/kramdown-components/README.md

 # Kramdown Components

-Rewrite sections of Markdown documents using HTML Custom Elements.
+Rewrite and capture sections of Markdown documents using HTML Custom Elements.

 Useful for enhancing code blocks and formatted markup with more sophisticated controls while maintaining a clean separation of presentation and content.
+Extract content from custom elements.

 ## How it Works